 Picard's Eureka Moment about the planet's youth-giving properties coming from doing a mambo.

 Not even the fountain of youth can bring Picard's hair back.

 Ron the Death Eater: A lot of people found the Ba'ku repugnant because they didn't want to share the medical benefits their planet could provide.
 No, they didn't want to be forcibly relocated and their planet destroyed.
 Supposedly they're preventing medical benefits that could save billions of lives from the Dominion, but considering the people who came up with the "destroy the planet" plan worked with the Dominion, maybe trusting them at their word isn't the best plan A.

-Rooting for the Federation: The Federation had very good reasons for trying to force the Bak'u off the planet to study the anomaly.
-They were also initially trying to get the Bak'u off peacefully, only to have their plans thwarted by the "heroes".
-Even when they resorted to more drastic measures, they still found nonlethal means to try and remove the Bak'u.
+Rooting for the Federation: The Federation are considered by many (including some members of the cast) to have had very good reasons for trying to force the Bak'u off the planet to study the anomaly, and they were consistently willing to use non-lethal methods to do so.
 See Strawman Has a Point below.

 Special Effect Failure: ILM didn't come back for this film (in part due to being busy on The Phantom Menace, though Rick Berman said at the time that he wouldn't have hired them anyway, since he felt other FX houses could provide the same quality for cheaper) and the quality of visual effects suffered a major drop as a result.
 The effects aren't terrible for the most part, but they were considerably behind even what other film were doing with CGI in 1998.

 The hummingbird seen during the slowed time scene looks really horrible.

 The fight scene in the projector, where they just left the bluescreen in instead of chroma-keying whatever was supposed to be there.